 Under the influence of the electric field, a positively charged molecule (Anion) will move towards the negatively charged electrode i.e. Cation.
 The negatively charged molecule (Cation) moves towards the positively charged electrode i.e. Anion.

-Movement of positively charged ion towards negatively charged electrode refers to “Anaphoresis”.
-And, the movement of negatively charged ion towards the positively charged electrode refers to “Cataphoresis”.
+Movement of positively charged ion towards negatively charged electrode refers to “Cataphoresis”.
+And, the movement of negatively charged ion towards the positively charged electrode refers to “Anaphoresis”.

 Several discoveries have been made to explain the theory of electrophoresis, which are explained below: